-The Ministry of Agriculture and Waterways is responsible for non-sugar crops and livestock commodities and the waterways sector in Fiji.
+The Ministry of Agriculture and Waterways is responsible for non-sugar crops and livestock commodities and waterways sector within Fiji.
 The Ministry's structure is organized according to two main portfolios, Agriculture and Waterways.
 The mandate of the Agriculture portfolio is to provide food and nutrition security, income and employment by building a resilient, competitive, innovative and inclusive agriculture sector.
-The mandate of the Waterways portfolio is to increase resilience to waterways-related hazards through effective and sustainable management of waterways in Fiji.
-Taken together, the mission of the Ministry of Agriculture and Waterways is to establish a diversified agriculture sector that fosters economic opportunities, climate resilience, food security and sustainability for all Fijians.
-Overall, the Ministry is composed of 9 divisions.
+The mandate of the portfolio of Waterways is to increase resilience to waterways-related hazards through effective and sustainable management of waterways in Fiji.
+Taken together, the mission of the Ministry of Agriculture and Waterways is to establish a diversified agriculture sector that fosters more economic opportunities, climate resilience, food security and sustainability for all Fijians.
+Overall, the Ministry is composed of eight divisions.
 They are: Crop Extension, Animal Health and Production, Land Resource Planning and Development, Crop Research, Waterways, Economic Planning and Statistics, Finance and Human Resources.
-It also oversees a number of statutory institutions, such as the Agricultural Marketing Authority and state-owned enterprises such as Yaqara Pastoral Company Pte Ltd, Food Processors Fiji Ltd and Fiji Coconut Millers Pte Ltd.
+It also oversees a number of statutory institutions, such as the Agricultural Marketing Authority state-owned like Yaqara Pastoral Company Pte Ltd, Food Processors Fiji Ltd and Fiji Coconut Millers Pte Ltd.